tailrecursion/cljson/README.md

 # cljson

-Cljson is an [edn](https://github.com/edn-format/edn) reader and writer that uses JSON for the transport format.
+Cljson is an Clojure data reader and writer that uses JSON for the transport.
 This should be fast in the browser.

 Tagged literals are not yet supported.